• Skip to primary navigation

 Rolling out and cutting the crust

 Take half of the dough out of the fridge or freezer and place it onto a large piece of parchment paper.
-These will be the bottom half of the pop tarts.
+These will be the bottom half of the pop-tarts.

-Form it into a rectangle, then cover with plastic wrap and roll it into a rectangle that's at least 9x12 inches.
+Form it into a rectangle, then cover it with plastic wrap and roll it into a rectangle that's at least 9x12 inches.

-Then, using a sharp knife or pizza cutter, cut a 9x12 inch rectangle and remove the excess dough around the edges.
+Then, using a sharp knife or pizza cutter, cut a 9x12-inch rectangle and remove the excess dough around the edges.

 Cut the dough evenly into thirds both horizontally and vertically (2 lines each way, like a tic-tac-toe pattern), making 9 rectangles.